-where N is the number of antennas, Δt is the on-source integration time in hours, Δf is the continuum bandwidth or spectral-line channelwidth in MHz, n is the number of IF channels (from 1 to 4) or spectral line channels (from 1 to 512) which will be combined in the output image, and K is a system constant, equal to 44, 9.4, 10.5, 7.4, 27 and 47 for P, L, C, X, U, and K bands respectively.
+where N is the number of antennas, $\Delta t{\rm hrs}$ is the on-source integration time in hours, $\Delta \nu{\rm MHz}$ is the continuum bandwidth or spectral-line channelwidth in MHz, n is the number of IF channels (from 1 to 4) or spectral line channels (from 1 to 512) which will be combined in the output image, and K is a system constant, equal to 40, 7.7, 10.5, 6.6, 27 and 36 for P, L, C, X, U, and K bands respectively.
 This constant K can also be expressed in terms of system temperature and efficiency as:

-$$K = 0.12 T{\text{sys}}/\eta$$
+$$K = \frac{0.12T{\rm sys}}{\epsilon} \tag{2}$$

-where $T{\rm sys}$ is the system temperature, and η is the system efficiency.
+where $T{\rm sys}$ is the system temperature, and ε is the system efficiency.

 The L-band (20 cm) system is currently being replaced by an improved design which will nearly double the sensitivity.
-There are 13 antennas currently equipped (June 1992).
-Plans call for a total of 22 equipped antennas by January 1993, and all antennas by mid-1993.
-The sensitivities given above, and the entries in Table III are appropriate for these new receivers.
+There are 23 antennas currently equipped (March 1993).
+Plans call for all antennas to be retrofitted by Fall 1993.
+The sensitivities given above, and the entries in Table 4 are appropriate for these new receivers when observing at the zenith.
+Initial indications are that spillover causes the system temperature to increase significantly at low elevations (see VLA Test Memo 167).
+Contact Durga Bagri for more details.

 These formulae assume natural weighting.
-For uniform weighting, the achieved sensitivities will be a factor 1.5 to 2.5 worse, depending on the image and (u,v)-cell sizes.
+For uniform weighting, the achieved sensitivities will be a factor 1.5 to 2.5 worse, depending on the image and (u, v)-cell sizes.